zpark/eliza/packages/plugin-nft-collections/README.md

 ## Support

-For support, please open an issue in the repository or contact the team at support@ai16z.com.
+For support, please open an issue in the repository.

 ## Performance Benchmarks